mamodul-kabir/PACE-25-HS-heuristic/README.md

 ### Generating CSV Files for Training (Optional)

-You can generate CSV training files using the function in pace.h.
+You can generate CSV training files using the function in `pace.h`.

 #### Example:
-Create a file train.cpp:
+Create a file `train.cpp`:
 ```cpp
 #include "pace.h"